ShockSlayer/ccdocs/docs/Documentation.md

 Sweet Scent has a new utility - when used while a chain is active, boosts the encounter rate rerolls to the max of 80.
 What this means is that it can be used to quickly build up chains, and is designed for more easily starting chains of 1% encounters, since these can be more cumbersome to find just by walking, even with extra rolls active.

 #### Misc:
+ - Having an active chain prevents fleeing for any non-roaming species that would have a chance to do so.
  - The Dex Tracker can be put into the PC, and will still track chains and apply the options.
 This is not recommended.

 **13. Renewable Resources, E4 Resetting and Trades**<a name="renewables"></a>